 Salad in a bowl?
 Not that exciting.
-But salad on a board feels like an elegant evening out (even if it’s really just Monday night dinner at the kitchen table).
+But salad on a board feels like an elegant evening out (even on the couch).

-This easy dinner has it all: It’s low carb, full of proteins and healthy fats, and kind of adorable.
-Plus, the creaminess of the avocado means you can go totally mayo-free (a little Greek yogurt does the trick).
+This easy dinner has it all: It’s low carb, full of protein and healthy fat and it's kind of adorable.
+Plus, the creaminess of the avocado means you can go totally mayo-free (a little Greek yogurt will do the trick).

 It’s too hot to even think about lighting the grill, but that doesn’t mean you have to cancel your plans with friends.
 Shift the party indoors and keep cool with this super-sized sub sandwich.

 21. Rainbow Heirloom Tomato Bruschetta

 Sure, you could put these out as an app at your next party.
 But we’re pretty happy keeping them all to ourselves for a quick main course.
 Just make sure to use the freshest tomatoes you can find.

 22. The Best Sesame Soy Broccoli Salad

 This quick salad has a divine balance of flavors and textures—crunchy almonds, sweet dried cranberries, red onion and a tangy, salty-sweet soy dressing.
 Who knew raw broccoli could be this good?